Azure-Samples/qdrant-azure/Azure-Kubernetes-Svc/README.md

     }'
     ```

-    Verify the collection was created:
+If you wish to verify the test collection was created, run the following command.

     ```bash
     curl 'http://[YOUR-LOAD-BALANCER-PUBLIC-IP-ADDRESS]:6333/collections/test_collection'